bluesky/tiled/README.md

   interface, with support for in-memory and on-disk caching

 **Lightweight core dependencies.** Both the server and client can operate with few dependencies.
-(You don't even need numpy.)
-To serve and read numpy arrays, dataframes, and xarray structures, install those respective libraries.
+The client only needs [httpx](https://www.python-httpx.org/) and two tiny single-module, pure Python libraries.
+To serve and/or request numpy arrays, pandas DataFrames, and various xarray structures, install those respective libraries.
-Additional optional dependencies expand the number of formats that the server can provide (e.g. PNG, TIFF, Excel).

 ## Try it